 I can’t even begin to tell you how many people have commented to me about how lucky I am to have a business built around my hobby.
-I feel blessed beyond measure to have my artistic and literary talent blossom into a career that has been very successful, and I do in fact love every minute in my studio.
-There is no denying that.
+There is no doubt that I feel blessed beyond measure to have my artistic and literary talent blossom into a career that has been very successful, and I do in fact love every minute in my studio.
 It has not only been a lucrative business but a wonderful way to express myself and my creativity.
-My art and writing are a drive that I believe is genetically fused to my DNA as it was to my mother and her father, my grandfather.
+My art and writing are a drive that I believe is genetically fused to my DNA.
 It no doubt defines who and what I am.
-But it is not my hobby or passion.
+But it is not my hobby… or my passion.

 I dance the hula.

 Now before you immediately think of the luau themed parties with everyone wearing plastic grass skirts, coconut bras and fake flowers or the little wiggle dashboard dolls of the fifties, let me clarify.
 It’s nothing like that!

 Growing up in the islands, I was taught that hula is the very heartbeat of the people of Hawaiʻi.
 It tells the story of their hopes, dreams and history.
 It preserves their language and culture in a way nothing else can.
 I was always mesmerized by the hula.
 I was enrolled in classes after school as a kid and danced in programs my whole childhood under the direction of some amazing Kumu (teachers).

 Every time we had visitors come to town, my mother would take them to the Kodak hula show, and I’d beg to go with them.
 I remember laughing at the joy Hilo Hattie showed as she comically danced for the tourist.
 But more than that, I was brought to tears as I watched the kane (men) and wahine (women) hula to the Kahiko style chants with such skill and precision that it took my breath away.